emqx/cloud-docs/en_US/price/calculator.md

 # Price Estimation

 EMQX Cloud pricing calculator allows you to estimate the cost of deployments based on actual business requirements.
-EMQX Cloud pricing calculator is useful for customers who have never used EMQX Cloud before and who want to scale the specifications.
+EMQX Cloud pricing calculator is useful for customers who have never used EMQX Cloud before and who want to scale the tier.